-- A student failing any nursing course must submit an application for readmission within five days after the semester in which progression is interrupted. - A student with a grade of IP (in progress) or leave of absence status must submit an application for readmission at least one semester prior to desired re-entry to the program.
+- A student failing any nursing course is expected to submit an application for readmission within five days after the semester in which progression is interrupted. - A student with a grade of IP (in progress) or leave of absence status is expected to submit an application for readmission at least one semester prior to desired reentry to the program.